hbk91/JHU_Coursera_Course10_Project/Swiftkey_dataset_EDA.md

 The analysis above has served us well in providing us a future course of action.
 First, we will combine the three datasets and split this combined dataset into training and testing datasets.
 Then, we may adopt several of the following approaches:

-- TFIDF(term frequency-inverse document frequency) analysis, to reduce the effect of stopwords in our predction algorithms.
+- TFIDF(term frequency-inverse document frequency) analysis, to reduce the effect of stopwords in our prediction algorithms.
 - Build a N-gram model or a backoff N-gram model.
 - Build bag-of-words model and determine word embeddings.